aichemy-hub/docs/blog/nmr-facility.rst

    └─────────────────────────────────┴──────────┴──────────────┴────────────────────────────────┴───┴──────────────┴──────────┴──────────────────────────┴─────────────┘

-AItomic also allows you to download your raw data from the NOMAD server among other things.
+``aitomic`` also allows you to download your raw data from the NOMAD server among other things.
 You can get it easily with pip:

 .. code-block:: bash

   pip install aitomic

-AItomic comes with a fair number of examples, so make sure you check out the docs.
+``aitomic`` comes with a fair number of examples, so make sure you check out the docs.

 What's next for AIchemy?
 ------------------------